Sales Invoice for Discounted Orders: To Add Discounted Sales Orders to a Sales Invoice

 7. On the form toolbar, click Save.

-8. On the More menu (under Processing), click Confirm Shipment.
+8. On the form toolbar, click Confirm Shipment.

-You have created and confirmed single shipment for the sales orders you have created earlier in this activity.
+You have created and confirmed a single shipment for the sales orders that you created earlier in this activity.

-9. On the More menu (under Processing), click Prepare Invoice.
+9. On the form toolbar, click Prepare Invoice.

 10. On the Invoices (SO303000) form, which opens with the prepared invoice, review the invoice that has been created for both sales orders.